JMorris1575/Christmas2022/docs/new_game.rst

 right hand and then make it into it's own scene.
 I will create an ``objects`` directory for the ``GoldBag`` node in anticipation of other objects that may be added later.

 Once I did this I discovered a problem.
-Having two ``KinematicBody2D``s in contact with one another, with their ``CollisionShape2D``s overlapping meant they were always in a collision state.
+Having two ``KinematicBody2D`` nodes in contact with one another, with their ``CollisionShape2D``s overlapping meant they were always in a collision state.
 St. Nicholas went flying off the screen to the upper left.
 I had to set the Collision Layers and Collision Masks for each object.
 I put St. Nicholas in layer 1 and turned off his interactions (turned off the mask) on layers one and two.
 I put the gold bag in layer 2 and turned